better-internet/radworks-docs/docs/community/README.md

 Radworks is building a sovereign developer stack that enables developers to securely host, collaborate, and reward open-source code.
 It operates as a community-governed network that uses both and off- and on-chain governance mechanisms to make decisions as a community.

-See the [here](https://docs.radworks.org/community/governance-overview) for more information on our governance.
+See [here](https://docs.radworks.org/community/governance-overview) for more information on our governance.

 ## Purpose